-Political and religious organizations that diverge from past practices, rebelling against dogma.
-The group seeks converts to their new platform, encouraging openness to new possibilities.
-However, when their members question, the skeptical follower is unwelcomed and expelled.
+Political and religious organizations that diverge from past practices, rebelling against dogma seek converts to their new platform, encouraging openness to new possibilities.
+However, when their members question, any skeptical follower is unwelcomed and expelled.
 Even in rebellion, skeptical thought is discouraged.

 "Healthy ethical debates give way to manipulative threats from closed and simple-minded fools."

 We need courage to skeptically evaluate facts and act outside of socially accepted paths.
 Loss of freedom occurs in the intimate realms of the mind, foregoing skeptical thought for habitual reaction.
 Outside influences trigger emotions and we thoughtlessly react, often diverging from intentions.
 We react; then justify.